PanzerKunst/camp5/website-content/Your Checklists to Come Prepared.md

 - Your usual equipment for bouldering / acroyoga / flow / slacklining
 - Tent
-- Warm camping bedding (temperature can go down to 7 degrees at night)
+- Warm camping bedding (temperatures can go down to 7 degrees at night)
 - Bathing clothes and towel
 - Torch or headlamp
 - Ecological soap and shampoo